-To identify the additional capacity for residential development, the consultant team first mapped the City's vacant and underutilized sites zoned for housing using GIS and information from the County
+To identify the additional capacity for residential development, the consultant team first mapped the City's vacant and underutilized sites zoned for housing using GIS and information from the County Assessor's database.

-Assessor's database.
 Based on city-specific trends for existing developments and projects in the pipeline, the following objective criteria were used to evaluate potential sites for more detailed screening:

 - Environmental Constraints.
 Including the removal of undeveloped sites in the floodplain and on the outskirts of the city - Infrastructure Availability.
 With a priority for sites near transit stations in the Metro Specific Plan and in the Gateway-Main Street Specific Plan areas. - Site Status and Capacity.
-Sites that were community-serving uses, recently improved/ developed, condominiums and large apartments were excluded from the Sites Inventory.
-Sites were considered if the site met (any/at least two of) the following criteria: - Vacant or - Non-vacant that meet any of the following criteria - o Application for housing development or demonstrated interest - o Underutilized shopping centers with large parking lots - Floor Area Ratio (FAR) lower than 0.35 - Buildings older than 40 years - $\circ$ Improvement-to-land assessed value ratio (ILR) less than or equal to 1 - o Sites with non-conforming uses - o Parcels with common owners that can be consolidated
+Sites that were community-serving uses, recently improved/ developed, condominiums and large apartments were excluded from the Sites Inventory. - Sites were considered if the site met (any/at least two-one of) the following criteria: - Vacant - Developer Interest - Vacant buildings or Parking Lots - Underperforming hotels/motels - orOR - Non-vacant sites that meet any at least two of the following criteria - Application for housing development or demonstrated interest - Underutilized shopping centers with large parking lots - $\circ$ $\,$ Floor Area Ratio (FAR) lower than 0.35 $\,$ - o Buildings older than 40 years - $\circ$ $\;$ Improvement-to-land assessed value ratio (ILR) less than or equal to 1 $\;$ - Sites with non-conforming uses - o Parcels with common owners that can be consolidated